Azure/arc_jumpstart_docs/docs/azure_jumpstart_hcibox/deployment_az/_index.md

   - _`spnClientId`_ - Your Azure service principal id
   - _`spnClientSecret`_ - Your Azure service principal secret
   - _`spnTenantId`_ - Your Azure tenant id
-  - _`spnProviderId`_ - Your Azure Stack HCI resource provider id, retrieved in an earlier step
+  - _`spnProviderId`_ - Your Azure Local resource provider id, retrieved in an earlier step
   - _`windowsAdminUsername`_ - Client Windows VM Administrator username
   - _`windowsAdminPassword`_ - Client Windows VM Password.
 Password must have 3 of the following: 1 lower case character, 1 upper case character, 1 number, and 1 special character.
 The value must be between 12 and 123 characters long.
   - _`logAnalyticsWorkspaceName`_ - Unique name for the HCIBox Log Analytics workspace
   - _`deployBastion`_ - Option to deploy Azure Bastion which used to connect to the _HCIBox-Client_ VM instead of normal RDP.
-  - _`autoDeployClusterResource`_ - Option to enable automatic deployment of the Azure Arc-enabled HCI cluster after the client VM deployment and automation script execution is complete.
+  - _`autoDeployClusterResource`_ - Option to enable automatic deployment of the Azure Arc-enabled Azure Local instance after the client VM deployment and automation script execution is complete.
-  - _`autoUpgradeClusterResource`_ - Option to enable automatic upgrade of the Azure Arc-enabled HCI cluster after the cluster deployment is complete (only applicable if autoDeployClusterResource is set to `true`).
+  - _`autoUpgradeClusterResource`_ - Option to enable automatic upgrade of the Azure Arc-enabled Azure Local instance after the instance deployment is complete (only applicable if autoDeployClusterResource is set to `true`).

   ![Screenshot showing example parameters](./parameters_bicep.png)